 Cat seizures can happen without warning.
 On September 9, 2010, Linda Woodward's cat Denali suddenly writhed, twisted, fell, and rolled on the floor.
 He began madly biting his rear toes.
-He was eerily silent but conscious, and seemed in some weird Halloween world of his own.
-About two minutes later, he stood up and appeared fine, though soaked in urine, and wanted to eat.
+He was eerily silent but conscious and seemed in some faraway world of his own.
+About two minutes later, he stood up and appeared fine, though soaked in urine, and he wanted to eat.

 Linda tried to keep him clean.
 Just touching his spine during a bath triggered a seizure.
 She guessed he'd hurt his back in the fall and hoped spinal injuries could regenerate with treatment.

 Denali's best cat-friends started to avoid him.
 They refused to groom or sleep with him.
 He smelled bad.
 His seizures scared them.
 Denali began to hide, too.

 At the urging of family members, Linda sought medical attention.
 All of Denali's tests came back normal.
 But she received confusing, frightening diagnoses that blamed the behavior on everything from fleas to feline infectious peritonitis (FIP).
 She refused pain medication for him.
 She knew seizures aren't painful and requested anti-seizure medication.
 But the drugs didn't help.
 He continued to seize—30 seizures in 22 days.

 Denali was miserable and so was Linda.
 He avoided her because she gave him the hated pills.
 He learned to spit out the medicine, and continued to suffer two or more seizures each day.
 Linda considered euthanizing her beloved cat.